 - How often will you be billed?

-- Can he provide references from other clients?
+- Can they provide references from other clients?

-- Does he have a written fee agreement or representation agreement?
+- Do they have a written fee agreement or representation agreement?

-- How will he inform you of developments in your case?
+- How will they inform you of developments in your case?

-- Is the lawyer’s experience and background compatible with your legal needs?
+- Are the lawyer’s experience and background compatible with your legal needs?

-- Did he provide prompt and courteous responses to your questions?
+- Did they provide prompt and courteous responses to your questions?

-- Is he someone with whom you would be comfortable working?
+- Are they someone with whom you feel comfortable?

-- Are you confident he possesses the skills and experience to handle your case?
+- Are you confident they possess the skills and experience to handle your case?